HugoAVaz/minecraft-mqtt-streamer/README.md

 -   **Console**: A remote console that allows you to execute any command on the Minecraft server directly from the web interface.
 -   **Chat**: A real-time view of the in-game chat, with the ability to send messages to all players from the dashboard.

-## LOT Notebooks
+## Expanding Automation with LOT Notebooks

+To go further and customize the data processing and automation, you can use LOT Notebooks.

+### What are LOT Notebooks?
-The LOT Notebooks are a key component of this project, as they transform the raw event stream into a structured and aggregated status model.
-They provide an interactive, Jupyter-like development experience for the Language of Things (LOT), allowing you to create complete "System as Code" documents that combine both documentation and executable code in a single file.
+LOT Notebooks are interactive documents (`.lotnb` files) that allow you to write and execute LOT (Language of Things) code directly against the MQTT broker.
+They are a key component for transforming the raw event stream into a structured and aggregated status model.

-By processing raw events like a player crafting an item (`.../events/craft`), the notebooks can generate new, aggregated data streams, such as a counter for crafted items (`.../status/craft/counter`).
-This enriched data is then used by the web dashboard to display player statistics.
+By processing raw events (e.g., `.../events/craft`), the notebooks can generate new, aggregated data streams (e.g., `.../status/craft/counter`).
+This enriched data is what the web dashboard uses to display player statistics.
 This demonstrates how LOT Notebooks can expand the system's capabilities, enabling powerful automation and generating new insights from the raw event data.

-### What are LOT Notebooks?
-LOT Notebooks (`.lotnb` files) are interactive documents that contain:

-- **Markdown cells**: For documentation, explanations, diagrams, and context.
-- **LOT code cells**: For executable LOT definitions (Models, Rules, Actions, Routes).

-This "System as Code" approach combines clear explanations of your system's architecture and logic with the actual code that gets deployed to your MQTT broker.

-### Setting up the LOT Notebook Environment
+### Setting up the Environment

-To get started with LOT Notebooks, you first need to set up your VS Code environment:
+To work with LOT Notebooks, you need to set up your VS Code environment:

+1.  **Install Visual Studio Code**.
-1.  **Install the Extensions**:
+2.  **Install the Extensions**:
-    -   Open Visual Studio Code.
-    -   Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
-    -   Search for and install both of the following extensions:
         -   `LOT Notebooks by Coreflux`
         -   `LOT Language Support by Coreflux`
-2.  **Configure Your MQTT Broker Connection**:
+3.  **Configure Your MQTT Broker Connection**:
-    -   Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).
+    -   Open the Command Palette (Ctrl+Shift+P) and run `LOT Notebook: Change Credentials`.
-    -   Type "LOT Notebook: Change Credentials" and select it.
-    -   Enter your broker details.
-If you are using the `docker-compose.yml` file included in this project, the details are:
+    -   Enter your broker details (URL: `mqtt://localhost:1883`, User: `root`, Pass: `coreflux`).
-        -   **URL**: `mqtt://localhost:1883`
-        -   **Username**: `root`
-        -   **Password**: `coreflux`

-### Deploying the Status Model with LOT Notebooks

-After setting up your environment, you can deploy the status model to the MQTT broker directly from the notebook files:
+After setup, you can open `main.lotnb` and execute the code cells to deploy the status model to the broker.

-1.  **Open `main.lotnb` in VS Code**.
-2.  **Execute the code cells**: Run each code cell in the notebook.
-The extension will automatically upload the LOT definitions (like `INCLUDE "event_counters.lotnb"` and the `DEFINE ACTION` blocks) to the connected broker.
-3.  **Subscribe to Status Topics**: Once the notebooks are loaded, the broker will begin processing events from the Minecraft plugin and publishing the aggregated data to the status topics (e.g., `server/players/magui10/status/craft/counter`).
-You can then subscribe to these topics using an MQTT client to receive real-time updates.
+## About Coreflux
+This project is built on the [Coreflux](https://coreflux.org) platform, which provides the MQTT broker, data processing capabilities, and development tools used in this solution.
+For more details, check out the official [Coreflux Documentation](https://docs.coreflux.org).